eaiti/eai_security_check/SECURITY.md

 1. **Open Source Visibility**: Since the code is open source, attackers could see exactly how hashes are calculated
 2. **No Secret Key**: The hashing only used publicly visible data (content + metadata + timestamp)
 3. **Predictable Algorithm**: An attacker could easily replicate the hashing process and forge valid signatures
-4. **PKG Vulnerability**: Even after packaging with PKG, the JavaScript code could potentially be extracted
+4. **Distribution Vulnerability**: Even after building with Electron, the application code could potentially be extracted

 ## Security Solution